Microsoft Visual SourceSafe: Updates

-An updated version called Visual SourceSafe 2005 was released in November 2005, promising improved performance and stability, better merging for Unicode and XML files, as well as the ability to check files out over HTTP.
+An updated version, Visual SourceSafe 2005, was released in November 2005, promising improved performance and stability, better merging for Unicode and XML files, as well as the ability to check files out over HTTP.
 It was included with Visual Studio 2005 Team System editions, but is not included with Visual Studio Team System 2008.

 At the same time, Microsoft also introduced a source control called Team Foundation Version Control (TFVC), which was part of project lifecycle management product Visual Studio Team System.
 This product addresses many of the shortcomings of Visual SourceSafe, making it suitable for larger teams requiring high levels of stability and control over activities.

-With Visual Studio 2010, Microsoft no longer distributes Visual SourceSafe.
+With Visual Studio 2010, Microsoft ceased distribution of Visual SourceSafe.
 Microsoft now offers Team Foundation Server Basic for smaller development teams.
-There is a hotfix so existing SourceSafe customers can use SourceSafe with Visual Studio 2010.
+There was a hotfix so existing customers could use SourceSafe with Visual Studio 2010.

-The final version of the product, Visual SourceSafe 2005, retired from mainstream support on 10 July 2012 with extended support ending on 11 July 2017.
+The final version of the product, Visual SourceSafe 2005, was retired from mainstream support on 10 July 2012, with extended support ending on 11 July 2017.